PulsarSearchSoft/astrotypes/src/cpp/pss/astrotypes/sigproc/doc/sigproc_tutorial.md

 @section sigproc (FilterBank and TimeSeries) Data File Format

 ## Quick Start Example
+### Sigproc Headers
+The sigproc format has a header at the beginning of each file that describes the binary data in the rest of the file.

-First read in the sigproc header
+To read in the header we just need to:
 ~~~~.cpp
 using astro = pss::astrotypes;